-In February 2019, we adopted an aircraft use policy for aircraft chartered or owned by the Company.
-As part of the bankruptcy process the Company terminated any chartered aircraft arrangements and as of emergence from bankruptcy the Company does not have any private or chartered aircraft arrangements.
-We restrict personal use of Company-owned or chartered aircraft by our executive officers and other employees, as well as members of our Board of Directors.
+The Company does not have any private or chartered aircraft arrangements.
+We restrict personal use of Company -owned or chartered aircraft by our executive officers and other employees, as well as members of our Board of Directors.
 Our aircraft use policy requires that any personal use of a chartered aircraft by any NEO be reported as a perquisite, based on the aggregate incremental value of such personal use.
-There was no personal use of Company-owned or chartered aircraft in 2022.
+There was no business or personal use of Company-owned or chartered aircraft in 2023.